orangebutblue/fvtt-character-questions/README.md

 # Character Questions

 Character Questions is a WIP module for Foundry VTT designed to assist GMs in guiding their players through character development.
+It gives players the ability to flesh out their existing characters by answering questions about them.
-This module provides a curated list of categorized questions that gamemasters can use to prompt discussions with their players, helping them develop and understand their characters better.
+This module provides a curated list of categorized questions that can be to prompt discussions, helping the players develop and understand their characters better.
-The module posts a random question to chat (for GMs) based on the different selected categories.
+The module posts a random question to chat based on the different selected categories.

 ## Contributing